 Our country has developed gracefully and has witnessed various hues of revolutions during the process.
-One of them is prominently known as the Balck Revolution.
+The Black Revolution is a well-known example of one of them.
 The Indian Government planned to boost the production of petroleum by mixing ethanol with petrol to produce biodiesel.
 This caused a major rise in petroleum production in India which is known as the Black revolution.
 The Ethanol Blended Petrol program was an initiative by the Ministry of Petroleum & Natural Gas in January 2003.
 This year on 10th August India celebrated World Biofuel Day, with the theme “Biofuels towards Atmanirbhar Bharat”.
-Let’s explore the various features related to the significant Black Revolution in this blog!
+Let’s explore the various features related to the significant Black movement in this blog!

 This Blog Includes: